 Complying with EU Regulation 10/2011 is a mandatory requirement for plastic food contact materials.
 The responsibility for compliance lies with the packaging manufacturer, and any material changes should be re-analysed to demonstrate continued safety.

 Expert support for regulatory compliance

-We can help you demonstrate compliance with these regulations through appropriate testing, and provide expert guidance in submitting your documentation to the relevant regulatory bodies.
+We can help you demonstrate compliance with food packaging regulations through appropriate testing, and provide expert guidance in submitting your documentation to the relevant regulatory bodies.

 Download a brochure for more information: